vaskort/vaskort.github.io/_posts/2017-10-08-create-your-first-end-to-end-test-in-5-minutes.md

 });
 {% endhighlight %}

-Hopefully we would see something like the following
+Hopefully if we rerun `chimp --watch` our tests should pass and we should see something like the following:

 ![Chimp terminal success]({{ "/images/chimp-success.png" | absolute_url }})

-Congratulations you made your first simple end-to-end test!
+Congratulations!
+You made your first simple end-to-end test!
+Leave a comment if you want me to cover the rest of the bullet points listed in the beginning of the article.

 ### Notes - Links
 Full code on GitHub: [https://github.com/vaskort/chimp-test](https://github.com/vaskort/chimp-test)